East Side Mario's: History

 As of 2010, three members of senior management retained 18% ownership under Prime Restaurants, with the other 82% belonging to Fairfax Financial Holdings Limited.
-In October 2013, Fairfax exchanged ownership in the Prime Restaurants brand, by selling to Cara Operations with a warrant and cash deal.
+In October 2013, Fairfax exchanged ownership of the Prime Restaurants brand, by selling to Cara Operations with a warrant and cash deal.
 In October 2013, Fairfax bought a minority interest in Cara Operations.
 Cara in turn bought, and assumed debt from, Prime Restaurants.
 Fairfax also contributed $100 Million in secondary warrants, declaring a loss of approximately $50 Million in the process.